 Q: How does asbestos affect my health?

-A: Health problems are usually related to the amount and length of time of exposure to asbestos; the more prolonged and intense the exposure, the greater the risk.
+A: Health risks from asbestos are related to the length of time and the amount of exposure to the asbestos; the more prolonged and intense exposure, the greater the risk.
 Most of the asbestos fibers that enter the respiratory system are removed with the exhaling breath, or are trapped by the mucus lining in the respiratory tract and are then removed by coughing.
 However, through increased exposure, asbestos fibers that are breathed in may get trapped in the lungs and remain here for a long period of time.
-These asbestos fibers can build up in the lungs over time resulting in inflammation and scarring.
+These asbestos fibers can build up in the lungs over time, resulting in inflammation and scarring.
 This process can negatively affect breathing and could lead to lung cancer, mesothelioma, and asbestosis.

 Q: How do I remove asbestos?